 drinking

 Strolling around with an open can of beer is fine and there's no restrictions on public intoxication.
+Starting next year alcohol consumption and sales will be banned in certain districts in Tokyo due to the rowdy tourists in Shibuya leaving trash everywhere.
 People drink responsibly here.
 In the US you'd be down on all fours cavity searched on the sidewalk by the religious police.
 Buying alcohol is also easier, Americans would shit their own hips out if they found out you could buy drinks on ebay.
+"You havin a pussy drink bro?" is less relentless in Japan, although there are some cocktails more gendered than HRT injections.

 crime